 - Not all financial aid is considered qualifying debt for purposes of loan repayment assistance.
 All federal and need-based loans, however, do qualify.
 Private loans taken out to cover amounts deemed “student contribution” or “family contribution” do not qualify.
 To determine your projected monthly payments for qualifying or non-qualifying debt, utilize any one of a number of loan repayment calculators.
 One such calculator is available online.

 - To be deemed “qualifying employment,” the participant’s occupation must be (a) law-related and (b) public interest in spirit and content.
 “Law related” means that the position must substantially utilize legal training and skills.
 “Public interest” work is defined as: (1) work for an organization qualifying for tax exemption under Internal Revenue Code Section 501(c)(3) or 501(c)(5); or (2) work for a government unit, which includes federal, state, or local government (work performed for a foreign government may also qualify, but is subject to approval by the LRAP Committee); or (3) work for private employers (including self-employment or contract employment), at least fifty percent of which involves providing legal services on a pro bono, reduced, or court-awarded fee basis to persons or organizations who would otherwise not be able to obtain comparable services.
 In the case of private public interest employment, eligibility shall be determined by the LRAP Committee on a case-by-case basis dependent upon the participant’s ability to verify the nature of his or her work and the percentage performed on a pro bono, reduced, or court-awarded fee basis.
 Judicial clerkships of up to two years may be covered by LRAP, but are subject to additional restrictions.
 Please see the Program Terms publication for further details.

-- Your federal Adjusted Gross Income can be found on your federal tax return on line 21, if you use form 1040A.
+- Your federal Adjusted Gross Income can be found on your federal tax return on line 6, on form 1040.
 A participant’s “LRAP adjusted gross income” will likely be different from the participant’s federal Adjusted Gross Income.
 In addition, note that a taxpayer is now able to deduct from their federal Adjusted Gross Income interest paid on student loans.
 LRAP, however, does not consider this federal adjustment in determining award eligibility.